 Is Sucralose Safe?
 What are the Side Effects?

-Sucralose is generally considered a pretty safe alternative to regular table sugar, but there are still a number of side effects that it may cause from overuse or individual sensitivity.
-These potential side effects are not too major, but they are still something to be aware of:
+Consider a pretty safe alternative to regular table sugar.
+There are still several side effects that it may cause from overuse or individual sensitivity.
+These potential side effects are not too significant, but they are always something to be aware of:

 Sucralose may also pose a risk during pregnancy or breastfeeding.
-It could also potentially have an adverse effect on people with diabetes or low blood sugar and reduce blood sugar too much.
-To be safe and potentially avoid these side effects, talk to your doctor and make sure sucralose is the right choice for you (x).
+It could also potentially harm people with diabetes or low blood sugar and reduce blood sugar too much.
+To be safe and possibly avoid these side effects, talk to your doctor and make sure sucralose is the right choice for you. (x)

 Sucralose is an artificial sweetener made from regular table sugar.
 It’s a common ingredient in many food sources and products, including chewing gum, canned fruit, syrups, dairy products and condiments.
 The body does not recognize it as a sugar or a carbohydrate, so it does not absorb into the bloodstream like table sugar.
 Research states that sucralose may not negatively affect oral health or blood sugar.
 The artificial sweetener may be a healthy alternative for those with diabetes or other health concerns.

-Opting for food and drinks with low-calorie sweeteners such as sucralose can be an effective way to control your sugar and calorie intake, which are two essential components to maintaining a healthy diet and lifestyle.
-However, it’s important to consult a doctor before you use sucralose as a supplement because it can cause side effects, even though it may have a positive effect on your health.
+Opting for food and drinks with low-calorie sweeteners such as sucralose can effectively control your sugar and calorie intake, which are two essential components to maintaining a healthy diet and lifestyle.
+However, it’s important to consult a doctor before you use sucralose as a supplement because it can cause side effects, even though it may have a positive impact on your health.